 We have proposed a novel perspective on the problem of identifiable representations by exploring the implications of explicitly modeling task structures.
-We have shown that this implies new identifiability results, in particular for linear equivalence classes in the general case of multi-task regression.
-Furthermore, while spurious correlations have been shown to be a failure case of deep learning in many recent works, we have demonstrated that such latent spurious signals may in fact be leveraged to improve the ability of a model to recover more robust disentangled representations.
-In particular, we have shown that when the latent space is explicitly represented as consisting of a partitioning of causal and spurious features per task, the linear identifiability result of the multi-task setting may be reduced to identifiability up to simple permutations and scaling.
-Finally, we have confirmed that the theoretical results hold both for the synthetic data where our model's assumptions are satisfied and for real-world molecular datasets of superconductors and organic small molecules.
-We anticipate that this may reveal new research directions for the study of both causal representations and synergies with multi-task methods.
+We have shown that this implies new identifiability results for linear equivalence classes in the general case of multi-task regression.
+Furthermore, while spurious correlations have been shown to be a failure case of deep learning in many recent works, we have demonstrated that such latent spurious signals may in fact be leveraged to improve the ability of a model to recover more robust disentangled representations (i.e., point-wise identifiability).
+In particular, when the latent space is explicitly represented as consisting of a partitioning of causal and spurious features per task, the linear identifiability result of the multi-task setting may be reduced to identifiability up to simple permutations and scaling under sufficient variability conditions.
+We have thoroughly discussed the assumptions underlying our proposed model and their implications.
+Empirically, we have confirmed that the theoretical results hold for both linear and non-linear synthetic data and for two real-world molecular datasets of superconductors and organic small molecules.
+We anticipate that this may reveal new research directions for the study of both causal representations and synergies with multi-task methods, and hope that these methods will enable robust generalization across tasks.